Human Development in Context

 SESP 322-0 Crafting Child Policy (1 Unit) This course is open to undergraduate students interested in the intersection of child development, social policy, and applied research.
 The course will guide students in how to apply psychological theory and rigorous research methods to the study of child and family policies in real-world settings.
 Working in groups, students will have the opportunity to answer pressing, current questions posed by the Illinois Governor’s Office of Early Childhood Education and Chicago’s Office of the Mayor.
 Group projects have the potential to help inform the structure and development of the state’s innovative policies for young children (birth to 8) and their families.

-SESP 323-0 Trauma and Atrocity: Holocaust Memory, Memorial and Museums (1 Unit) What is Holocaust memory?
+SESP 323-0 Holocaust Memory, Memorial and Museums (1 Unit) What is Holocaust memory?
 How has Holocaust memory changed over time, and how does the Holocaust continue to affect our understanding of trauma, atrocity, and human rights today?
 This seminar addresses individual memory, including survivor and witness testimony, memory and trauma, and the impact of the Holocaust on survivors' families and communities.

 SESP 325-0 Race, Adolescence, and School Discipline (1 Unit) In recent years, racial disparities in school discipline have attracted the attention of educators, policymakers, parents, and the general public.
 Why is it so hard for legal, political, and educational institutions to improve school discipline?
 How do intersections of race, gender, and social class matter for students' experiences of school discipline?
 Are there schools that are getting discipline right?
 What does that look like, and to what extent can other schools learn from their successes?
 In this course, we will learn about evidence-based policy improvements and imagine how to create schools where race does not predict discipline.